Nevada Bowhunter Education Course

 How do I get my state bowhunting license?

 The International Bowhunter Education Program (IBEP) is offered in all 50 states, all Canadian provinces, and 13 additional foreign countries.
 A separate bowhunter education course (sometimes called a bowhunting “license”) is required in many of the states and provinces to comply with the bowhunting laws and regulations in those jurisdictions.
 Hunter education is currently required in all 50 states, 10 Canadian provinces, three Northwest Territories, and Mexico.
-You may be required to have a hunter education certificate in order to purchase a Nevada hunting license.
+You may be required to have a hunter education certificate in order to purchase your Nevada hunting license.
 For more information, see the Nevada Hunter Laws and Regulations page.

 Did you lose your certificate?
 Replace it here.